Hybrid experimentation

 Using front-end data points and events in feature experiments

 If you have implemented Kameleoon in hybrid mode, goals and data points will be tracked by Kameleoon automatically on the front-end and will appear in Kameleoon reports.
-In addition, available targeting conditions will be available in the Kameleoon SDK with pre-loaded data, ready to be used for targeting purposes.
+In addition, several targeting conditions will be available in the Kameleoon SDK, ready to be used for targeting purposes.

 When using Kameleoon in Hybrid mode and consent is set to "Required", you must ensure that both the JavaScript Activation API and SDK methods are called upon collecting consent to ensure that Kameleoon can collect user events from both the Kameleoon Application File and the SDK.
 Additionally, as Kameleoon is restricted from storing the visitorCode key in a cookie, it is crucial to ensure that the visitorCode key generated by the SDK for all first requests is shared with the Kameleoon engine running client-side.
 We recommend reading the technical considerations.